Solid Tumor Targeted Cancer Gene Panel by Next Generation Sequencing

 See Targeted Gene Regions Interrogated by Solid Tumor Targeted Cancer Gene Panel by Next Generation Sequencing in Special Instructions for details regarding the targeted gene regions identified by this test.

-Identifying tumors that may respond to targeted therapies by assessing multiple gene targets simultaneously
+Identifying solid tumors that may respond to targeted therapies by assessing multiple gene targets simultaneously

 Identifying specific mutations within genes known to be associated with response or resistance to specific cancer therapies